AnupDangi/C-/README.md

 Navigate to the respective folder in the repository.
 Each folder contains C source code files (.c) along with explanations and comments to help you understand the implementation.
 Compile and run the C files using your preferred IDE or command line.
 Contribution Guidelines

+##  After  forking remember that the problem statement for each program  is given in the pdf form dont forget to check it out .

 Contributions to this repository are welcome!
 If you find any issues, want to improve existing code, or add new data structures, feel free to submit a pull request.
 Please ensure your contributions follow the repository's coding standards and include appropriate documentation.